seiferla/FiBo/docs/use_cases/UC_8_scanning_receipts/UC_8_scanning_receipt.md

       Given I am signed in with username "USER" and password "PASSWORD" And I am on the home fragment
       When I press the "camera" button
-      Then I am on the "scan" fragment
+      Then I am on the "camera" fragment
       When I take a photo of the receipt
       Then the app automatically crops and optimizes the image And the app extracts relevant information